6 days from 1645 € per participant

 Good physical condition is required, skinning or short ascents on foot will not exceed 45 min/day.
 You should be prepared to ski all day long at a good pace.

-Good to know: if you don't have the level required, the guide may ask you to leave for the well-being of the rest of the group if necessary.
-If any doubt, please do not hesitate to ask us !
+Good to know: If you don't have the required level, the guide might ask you to leave the group for your own safety, that of the group or the well-being of the group as a whole.
+Don't hesitate to ask us if you have any doubts!

 Bring a small day pack large enough to carry your personal belongings for the day such as extra layers, goggles, your picnic, a few snacks and security equipment.